alphatroya/bitrise-to-redmine-hook/README.md

 - `STAMP_DONE_STATUS`: ID of the done status
 - `STAMP_READY_TO_BUILD_STATUS`: ID of the "Ready to the build" status

+For optional Mailgun integration you should set also next items:

+- `MAILGUN_API`: API key for Mailgun service
+- `MAILGUN_DOMAIN`: domain address
+- `MAILGUN_RECIPIENT`: a recipient for emails
+- `MAILGUN_SENDER`: a sender for emails

 ## Bitrise configuration

 - Add a new Outgoing Webhooks in the Bitrise Code tab.